What Makes a Good Manager?

-This means supporting compromise, actively listening to all sides of the story, never playing favorites, and maintaining an open mind, even when you’re inclined to disagree.
+This means supporting compromise, actively listening to all sides of the story, not playing favorites, and maintaining an open mind, even when you’re inclined to disagree.
 Being diplomatic doesn’t mean sacrificing honesty in the name of keeping the peace, but rather seeking common ground and building connections through polite and tactful communication.

-Good leaders, on the other hand, actively demonstrate caring for their people by listening, focusing on the “we” instead of the “I,” and empower and encourage people to seek excellence and grow.
+Good leaders, on the other hand, actively demonstrate caring for their people by listening, focusing on the “we” instead of the “I,” and empowering and encouraging people to seek excellence and grow.
 They give credit where credit is due, are empathetic toward the needs of their employees, and specifically focus on maintaining morale.
 In short, they recognize that their subordinates are people, not robots, and they treat them as such.

 One of the key responsibilities for a manager is motivating employees, but if they lack motivation themselves, it’s going to be all but impossible to spur others to care as well.
 Great managers are intrinsically motivated to achieve great things, and they seek to embody the mission and vision of the company.

 Motivated managers lead by example, keeping a positive attitude even in the face of challenges.
 They take pride in their own work and encourage their employees to do the same.
-They don’t rest on their laurels, using their position to avoid actually working in the name of “supervision.”
-When necessary, they will roll up their sleeves and work alongside their team.
+They don’t rest on their laurels, using their position to avoid working in the name of “supervision.”
+When necessary, they roll up their sleeves and work alongside their team.

-Managers are constantly juggling multiple priorities, projects and people.
+Managers are constantly juggling priorities, projects and people.
 The ability to keep all of these plates spinning at once is an essential skill for any manager.
 You can’t afford to waste time looking for information, missing deadlines, or falling behind on tasks because you’re disorganized.

 This doesn’t mean micromanaging people, either.
 Good managers empower their people to solve problems using creativity and innovation, while also listening to them and helping eliminate roadblocks that keep them from achieving results.
-For example, an effective leader regularly checks in with people to ensure they have the tools and support they need to do their jobs.
+For example, an effective leader regularly checks in with employees to ensure they have the tools and support they need to do their jobs.
 When gaps are identified, they work to close them, demonstrating compassion while solving the problem.